 That’s it.
 Now just repeat every month until your high interest debt is gone.

 Follow those 2 steps every month (pay the minimums, everything extra goes towards the highest interest rate) and you’ll be out of debt as soon as possible and with the least paid in interest.
 But what if you want to speed things up even more?

-If you have several credit cards with high interest rates on that list, you might consider applying for a balance transfer card that offers a low, or zero, interest rate for a period of time (usually about a year).
-This temporarily lowers or stops the interest adding to your current balance and gives you time to make every dollar you put toward the debt count.
-There are also personal loans available from many lenders as another way to consolidate high interest debt into a single loan with a lower interest rate.
-Another method of consolidating debt such as credits cards (unsecured) is a home equity loan (secured).
-But be careful because even though you may get a lower interest rate, your home will be at risk if you can’t make your payments since you’re swapping out unsecured debt for new debt secured by your home.
+If you have several credit cards with high interest rates on your list, you might consider applying for a balance transfer card that offers a low, or zero, interest rate for a period of time (usually about a year).
+This temporarily lowers or stops the interest adding to your current balance and gives you time to make every dollar you put toward the debt go towards lowering the principal.
+There are also personal loans available from many lenders as another way to refinance high interest debt into a single loan with a lower interest rate.
+You’ll pay less in interest over time, but make sure to account for the cost of refinancing itself, which is often added to your loan balance.
+BrigthDime’s coaches can help you run the numbers to see if these are good options for you.
 All of these methods require you to apply for new credit, so the approval and rate you get will depend on your credit history.

 As you pay off debt, try to leave the the line of credit and credit cards open when possible, but stop using them.
 Closing them can lower your credit score since it will lower your available credit.
 Instead, just cut up any credit cards or put them away so you aren’t tempted to use them.
 Paying off your loans and other debt is good for your financial well-being and for your credit score.
 It will give you a boost of confidence about your future and reinforces good financial behavior.